-Allows the Divisional Leader for Planning and Economy to determine applications without having to refer the proposal to a planning committee and the discretion to refer an application to a Planning Committee.
+• Allows the Divisional Leader for Planning and Economy to determine applications without having to refer the proposal to a planning committee and the discretion to refer an application to a Planning Committee.

-The Divisional Leader for Planning and Economy cannot determine any application if:
+The Divisional Leader for Planning and Economy cannot determine any application if they are:

-- They are applications from the Chief Executive, Heads of Service, or staff involved in the planning process, or their partners, or Councillors or their partners. - Proposals involving the District Council or the County Council as applicant or landowner. - Cases where two Councillors have made, within the representation period, written requests for the matter to be considered by a Planning Committee. - Cases where the recommendation would result in a decision contrary to the Council's adopted policies. - Applications for planning permission (not reserved matters) for more than five houses which are recommended for permission. - Major variations to Section 106 Agreements. - Non-urgent Article 4 Directions must be referred to the Area Planning Committee for determination. - Agents, interested parties, local Town and Parish councils and consultees do not have a right to request that a particular application is referred to a Planning Committee - Further details are available in the Council's Constitution which is available on the MSDC website15.
+- Applications from the Chief Executive, Heads of Service, or staff involved in the planning process, or their partners, or Councillors or their partners. - Proposals involving the District Council or the County Council as applicant or landowner. - In line with the Council's Constitution, Councillors making a request for applications to be considered by Planning Committee must have first discussed this with officers and must have confirmed in writing the planning reasons which justify this approach. - Cases where the recommendation would result in a decision contrary to the Council's adopted policies. - Applications for planning permission (not reserved matters) for more than five houses which are recommended for permission. - Major variations to Section 106 Agreements. - Non-urgent Article 4 Directions must be referred to the Planning Committee for determination. - Agents, interested parties, local Town and Parish councils and consultees do not have a right to request that a particular application is referred to a Planning Committee.

+Further details are available in the Council's Constitution which is available on the MSDC website15.